 - Relapse: Not inevitable, but if it occurs, it can be a learning experience.

 SMART Recovery is a real alternative for those looking for assistance in managing their addictive behavior.
 As such, it is an important resource for anyone who is in recovery or looking for help to stop drinking or drugging.
-With rationality and self-empowerment as its leading force, the program presents many useful techniques and is able to bring people together in support of each other’s recovery journey.
+With rationality and self-empowerment as its leading force, the program presents many useful techniques and can bring people together to support each other’s recovery journey.